LATEST: Covid-19 pandemic infection figures for Laois and neighbouring counties

 The Health Protection Surveillance Centre data now shows an official death toll of 1,753 deaths in Ireland recorded since the first official death in March.

-A further 10 cases of Covid-19 were confirmed as of midnight, July 18 bringing the total number of official cases of Covid-19 infections in Ireland to 25,760 cases since the first confirmed infection on February 29.
+A further six cases of Covid-19 were confirmed as of midnight, July 19 bringing the total number of official cases of Covid-19 infections in Ireland to 25,766 cases since the first confirmed infection on February 29.

 Read also: The COVID-19 Dashboard provides up-to-date information on the key indicators of COVID-19 in the community.